prototypefund/Digital_Bargeld-docs/taler-exchange-manual.rst

 ::

+   $ createdb talercheck # if it does not yet exist
+   $ taler-exchange-keyup -c benchmark.conf
    $ taler-exchange-benchmark -c benchmark.conf -p 4 -r 1 -n 10

 This will run 4 parallel clients withdrawing 10 coins from 1 reserve and then